 4) A Thankful Heart

-You will know what kind of a person one is if the person is unthankful, ungrateful.
-A lot of us never remember to thank God for everything.
+It is a sad fact most of us never remember to thank God for everything.
 We take things for granted: the fact we can talk, smile, eat, walk and see.
-Some of us, in every prayer we offer to God, we fill Him with our needs, our requests, not devoting part of that time thanking God.
+Some of us, whenever we approach God through prayers, we fill Him with our needs, our requests, not devoting part of that time thanking God.

 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.
 (Phil 4:6-7).